yellowdog/python-examples/README.md

 | **NO**           | The Worker Pool and/or none of the Nodes/Workers that have registered so far match the Task Group.              |
 | **MAYBE**        | The Worker Pool matches the Task Group but no Nodes have yet registered, so Node/Worker properties are unknown. |
 | **PARTIAL**      | The Worker Pool and some of the Nodes/Workers that have registered are a match for the Task Group.              |

+## yd-finish

+The `yd-finish` command moves work requirements into the `FINISHING` state, meaning the requirements will be allowed to conclude but that no new tasks can be added.